Critical Issues in International Relations

-The non-degree Certification of Professional Achievement in Critical Issues in International Relations, offered by the School of Professional Studies and Columbia’s School of International and Public Affairs, provides an understanding of the basic analytical issues, theoretical approaches, history, and policy debates in international relations.
+The non-degree Certification of Professional Achievement in Critical Issues in International Relations, offered by the School of Professional Studies and Columbia’s School of International and Public Affairs (SIPA), provides an understanding of the basic analytical issues, theoretical approaches, history, and contemporary policy debates in international relations.

-The certification is ideal for those who are looking to improve competence in international relations, whether they are recent college graduates who seek graduate preparation in the field, or experienced professionals looking for career enhancement or personal enrichment.
-Advanced undergraduates with strong academic records and a foundation in political science and international studies are also eligible to apply.
-See eligibility requirements below.
+The certification is ideal for those looking to improve their knowledge and mastery of international relations, whether they are recent college graduates seeking graduate preparation in the field or experienced professionals looking for career enhancement or personal enrichment.

 Students wishing to complete a certification must take the following courses:

-Please visit the courses page for detailed course descriptions for all International Affairs offerings.
+Please visit the Courses page for detailed descriptions of all International Affairs offerings.

 The four required courses may be taken in one summer or divided between two.
 Students are required to maintain an overall minimum GPA of 3.0 (B).
 Every course creditable toward the certification must be taken for a letter grade.
-Courses with a grade below a C will not count toward the completion of the certification.
+Courses with a grade below a C will not count.

 - This certification program is offered at the graduate level.
 Undergraduate students are eligible to apply if they are rising juniors or seniors and have strong academic records and a foundation in political science and/or international studies.